coopr/terracotta-newrelic-plugin/README.md

 1. A New Relic account.
 Signup for a free account at http://newrelic.com
 2. A configured Java Developer Kit (JDK) - version 1.6 or better
-3. The Ant build tool - version 1.8 or better
+3. Maven 3.x
 4. Git
-5. Terracotta product installed
+5. Access to a running Terracotta Management Console (TMC)

 Building/Installing the Plugin Agent
 -----------------------------------------